gitbrew/LanternLite/README.txt

-UI based tool to perform various imaging tool for iOS devices.
+UI based tool to perform various imaging tool for iOS devices (iOS versions 4 & 5)

 The following functionality has been implemented: